Frustration and discomfort hung in the room. I had an overwhelming desire to disappear into the wall. I was stuck.

 There's a 5 reasons for this:

-A Once Ever Two Years Redesign Mentality Cripples Us: The typical website redesign is completed once every couple years.
-Between the redesigns the site sits dormant except for minimal maintenance.
+A once-every-two-years redesign mentality cripples us: The typical website redesign is completed once every couple years.
+Between the redesigns, the site sits dormant except for minimal maintenance.
 This puts a lot of pressure on the redesign process, turning it into an all-or-nothing moment that forces us to add loads of complex functionality to the project.

-Divorcing The Site Build From Feedback Loops Removes Perspective: A long site build process means that unless you conduct consistent usability testing every design, content, and development decision is made in a vacuum, driven by the whims of the most experienced person in the room.
-That person likely knows a lot, but probably aren't your target audience.
+Divorcing the site build from feedback loops removes perspective: A long site-build process means that unless you conduct consistent usability testing, every design, content, and development decision is made in a vacuum, driven by the whims of the most experienced person in the room.
+That person likely knows a lot but probably isn't your target audience.

-Budgeting Ahead Of Time For Unforeseen Functionality Is Near To Impossible: Over the course of a long redesign process, new functionality is dreamt up at every step of the way.
+Budgeting ahead of time for unforeseen functionality is nearly impossible: Over the course of a long redesign process, new functionality is dreamt up at every step of the way.
 This means that your budget becomes a nightmare, as do your timelines.

-Lack Of Immediate Launch Timelines Brings Out The Worst In Us: There's also the issue of efficiency.
-As humans we respond to the most urgent deadline.
-When there's a 7-month timeline to complete a project, it's tempting to set it aside for other more pressing issues.
+Lack of immediate launch timelines brings out the worst in us: There's also the issue of efficiency.
+As humans, we respond to the most urgent deadline.
+When there's a seven-month timeline before the initial launch of a site, it's tempting to set it aside for other more pressing issues.
 Even teams with fantastic project managers struggle with this.

-Growth-Driven Design is a web design methodology built for today's technology.
-It incorporates in key elements of the agile methodology to continually improve a site rather than continuing down the exhausting cycle of redesign after redesign every couple years.
+Growth-driven design is a web design methodology built for today's technology.
+It incorporates key elements of the agile methodology to continually improve a site rather than continuing down the exhausting cycle of redesign after redesign every couple years.

 The goal of this process is threefold: